 Avoid Bleeding Gums When You Brush or Floss

-You should also be gentle when you floss to avoid bleeding gums.
+Be gentle when you floss to avoid bleeding gums.
 Do not force the floss between your teeth, instead, carefully slide it up and down, following the curve of each tooth.

 Bleeding Gums and Pregnancy

 Bleeding gums during pregnancy is very common because of hormonal changes taking place in the body.
 This can increase the susceptibility for the gums to be sore and inflamed, which in turn makes it difficult to maintain adequate hygiene.
 Staying ahead of gum problems is an essential component of prenatal care.
-Pregnant women should continue to brush and floss, and certainly continue their professional dental check ups to diagnose and manage issues before they develop.
+Pregnant women should continue to brush and floss and certainly continue their professional dental checkups to diagnose and manage issues before they develop.

 Treatment for Bleeding Gums

 Treatment for bleeding gums should always be handled by a dentist.
-Never attempt to self treat bleeding gums or use over the counter medications without the advisement of a dental professional.
+Never attempt to self-treat bleeding gums or use over-the-counter medications without the advisement of a dental professional.
 Depending on your condition, there are a number of treatment options for bleeding gums.

 - Routine Dental Cleaning – The best way to treat bleeding gums and prevent gum disease is with regular visits to the dentist for professional teeth cleaning and examination.
 Our dental cleanings are performed by a dental hygienist who will gently and skillfully remove plaque and tartar from between the teeth and around the gum line.